WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Terry O'Quinn, Meg Foster and Caroline Williams

 I never really saw the necessity to franchise The Stepfather.
 Personally, that's just pushing it; last time we saw our Family Killer, he gets a knife buried deep into his chest.
-So following that with something like him surviving said attack only to continue his deranged mission just threw away the realism of the first movie and puts this sequel into cheesy slasher territory.
+So following that with something like him surviving the attack only to continue his deranged mission just threw away the realism of the first movie and puts this sequel into cheesy slasher territory.

 Nothing further to discuss, Stepfather 2 is really just that.
 Unnecessary sequel but overall still watchable.